piyush-daga/clarity/README.md

 - Accessibility: Icon buttons have labels; calendar events include descriptive aria‑labels.

 ## AI Setup (optional)
 - Models: Choose Gemini models in Settings.
-Default is `Gemini 2.5 Flash (free)`.
+Default is `Gemini 2.5 Flash`.
 - API key: In Settings → AI, paste your Gemini API key (from https://aistudio.google.com/app/apikey).
 The key is stored locally in your browser, masked, and not shown again.
 - Test: Use the "Test" button in Settings to verify connectivity.

 ### AI Subtasks in Task Details
 - Open any task.
 Click the lightning icon next to the "+" in the Subtasks header to auto‑generate subtasks from the title and description.
 - The generator infers sensible steps even from brief descriptions and avoids adding duplicates.
+- Requires a Gemini API key in Settings → AI.

+### Draft from Notes (AI)
+- Click the File icon in the header to open Draft from Notes.
+- Paste meeting notes or a scratch list; click Preview.
+- Review and edit the extracted tasks and events in the modal, then Create.
 - Requires a Gemini API key in Settings → AI.